 Students who are waiting for OSAP funding, and are not able to pay tuition fees by the due date, are required to make a minimum deposit of 10 percent of their account balance by their invoiced due date, in order to be granted a grace period without interest penalties until September 30 for the fall term and January 31 for the winter term.
 If tuition fees still remain unpaid after these dates, interest will apply and students will be required to contact the Business Office to make alternative payment arrangements through their own resources.

 International fees will apply to students who do not fall into one of the following categories:

+All fees are listed at the 2008-2009 rates.
 All fees are subject to Board of Governors' approval and may change without notice.
 Tuition fee increases will be in effect September 1 of each year.

 These fees are for graduate programs offered at the Laurier campus.
 Fees for Toronto MBA programs are established based on costs.